Miruuuuuuu/personnalized_learing_database/DESIGN.md

 In this section you should answer the following questions:

 * Which entities will you choose to represent in your database?
 1. Students
 2. Teachers
 3. Departments
 4. Courses
 5. Subjects
-6. Placement_tests
+6. Placement tests
 7. Assignments
 8. Exams
-9. Learning Styles
+9. Learning styles
 10. Recommendations
 11. Enrollments